-A Foundation ‘Stichting Continuiteit SBM Offshore N.V.’ (the Foundation), has been established on 15 March, 1988 with the objective of using the voting power on any preference shares in the Company, which it may hold at any time, in the best interests of the Company and its stakeholders.
+A Foundation ‘Stichting Continuiteit SBM Offshore’ (the Foundation), has been established on 15 March, 1988 with the objective of using the voting power on any preference shares in the Company, which it may hold at any time, in the best interests of the Company and its stakeholders.
 The Foundation will perform its role, and take all actions required, at its sole discretion.
 In the exercise of its functions it will, however, be guided by the interests of the Company and the business enterprises connected with it, and all other stakeholders, including shareholders and employees.

 The Foundation is managed by a Board, the composition of which is intended to ensure that an independent judgment may be made as to the interests of the Company.
-The Board consists of a number of experienced and reputable former senior executives of multinational companies.
-To be kept informed about the business and interest of the Company, the Chairman of the Supervisory Board, CEO and the CGCO are regularly invited to attend the Foundation meetings to address this agenda item.
+The Board consists of a number of experienced and reputable (former) senior executives of multinational companies.
+To be kept informed about the business and interest of the Company, the Chairman of the Supervisory Board, CEO and the CGCO are regularly invited to attend the Foundation meetings.

 The Board of the Foundation consists of: Mr. R.P.
 Voogd, Chairman, a former notary and presently a lawyer, Mr. A.W.
 Veenman, Vice-Chairman, a former CEO of the Nederlandse Spoorwegen, Mr. R.H.
 Berkvens, CEO of Damen Shipyard, Mr. B. Vree, former CEO of APM Terminals, Mrs. H.F.M.
 Defesche, Company Secretary & Group Legal Counsel of Bosal Nederland B.V. and Mr. J.O. van Klinken, General Counsel & member of the Management Board at Aegon N.V.